jmiller-rise8/gh-projects/README.md

 COMMANDS
   list:       List projects owned by user or organization
+  view:       View project owned by user or organization by name or title

 FLAGS
   --help, -h  Show help for command

 EXAMPLES
   $ gh projects list org
-  $ gh projects list user --beta
+  $ gh projects view user

 LEARN MORE
   Use 'gh projects <command> --help' for more information about a command.